davidstone/isocpp/operator-spaceship/I-did-not-order-this.md

 * **Performance**: "You don't pay for what you don't use".
 This is the guiding principle of C++.
 The abstractions provided by the language should be at least as efficient as those that a programmer could code manually.
 We should not impose unnecessary overhead.
 * **Maintainability**: "Don't repeat yourself".
 We want to specify a particular behavior in exactly one place.
 * **Respect the programmer's time**: "Make easy things easy".
 If the language can make a decision that is always (or almost always) correct, then we should not have to do it manually.
-If we either want a feature or we do not, but if we want it, there is only one way to do it, we should not require code to say how to do it.
+If there is only one way to implement a feature, we should not require code to say *how* to do it.
 * **Respect the programmer's choices**: "Make hard things possible".
 Conversely, if there are many trade-offs involved and we cannot make one decision to fit everyone, we should refrain from making that decision for everyone.
 * **Backward compatibility**: The more existing code we break, the stronger justification we need.
 It is better to cause existing code to fail to compile rather than silently change behavior.